I Told You So

 “I

 don’t think they would have let you come to my trial, let alone speak.
-I was hardly able to speak in my own behalf.”
+I was

 “Doesn’t